aragon/aragon-react-boilerplate/README.md

 Link them to the main buidler config file (buidler.config.js) in the `aragon.hooks` property.

 All hooks receive two parameters: 1) A params object that may contain other objects that pertain to the particular hook.
-2) A "bre" or BuidlerRuntimeEnvironment object that contains enviroment objects like web3, Truffle artifacts, etc.
+2) A "bre" or BuidlerRuntimeEnvironment object that contains environment objects like web3, Truffle artifacts, etc.

 ```
   // Called before a dao is deployed.